Split Rail Fence

 I plan to seal my posts and rails with a cedar stain/sealer, but many people choose to let the cedar age naturally to a dark grayish finish.

-If you have any comments or suggestions to this article about split rail fencing, please do not hesitate to contact us.
+If you have any questions about split rail fencing, please do not hesitate to contact us.

 What next?

-Leave split rail fence and visit the mycarpentry home page
+Leave Split Rail Fence and visit the mycarpentry.com home page.

 Facebook Link